We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 San Diego style is fitting for a casual beach town.
 During the day, along the beaches especially, you’ll find people of all ages wearing shorts, T-shirts, beachwear, and athleisure like Lululemon.

-I receive lots of emails asking for visuals, which is why I’ve put together these simple what to pack for San Diego lookbooks.
+I receive lots of emails asking for visuals, so I’ve put together these simple what to pack for San Diego lookbooks.

 Women’s Lookbook: